Skip to content

 Personal Guarantees in Commercial Leases: Limited vs. Full (and Burn-Off Strategies)

 Many small-business tenants assume the lease is a business obligation—then discover the landlord requires a personal guarantee.
+(Whether a landlord can require one at all — and when they tend to insist — is covered in our companion guide: can a landlord require a personal guarantee?)

 A guarantee can make the owner personally liable for rent and other obligations even if the business fails.
 It’s one of the most financially significant parts of a lease, and it’s often presented as “non-negotiable.”